348th Rifle Division (Soviet Union)

-The 348th Rifle Division was first formed in August 1941, as a standard Red Army rifle division, at Kuibyshev.
+The 348th Rifle Division was first formed in August 1941, as a standard Red Army rifle division, at Kuybyshev.
 It was assigned to 60th Reserve Army shortly after forming and took part in the winter counteroffensive in front of Moscow.
 Until the end of 1942 it was involved in the dismal and costly battles around the Rzhev Salient, until it was shifted to take part in the equally difficult fighting around the Demyansk Salient.
 Both of these German positions were evacuated in March 1943, and, after rebuilding, the division returned to the front to take part in the summer offensive along the Smolensk axis.
-During Operation Bagration the 348th distinguished itself in the liberation of Bobruisk, and received the name of that city as an honorific.
-Not long after it was also decorated for its role in the liberation of Bialystok.
+During Operation Bagration the 348th distinguished itself in the liberation of Bobruysk, and received the name of that city as an honorific.
+Not long after it was also decorated for its role in the liberation of Białystok.
 In 1945 it helped to liberate northern Poland during the Vistula-Oder Offensive, before being reassigned to 3rd Belorussian Front in East Prussia.
 In the last weeks of the war it formed part of the reserves of 1st Belorussian Front during the Berlin Operation.

 Formation

-The division officially formed on August 15, 1941, in the Volga Military District at Kuibyshev.
+The division officially formed on August 15, 1941, in the Volga Military District at Kuybyshev.
 Its order of battle was as follows: